PrawinK16/Router-Project/README.md

 # Router-Project
-In this Repository, I have worked on various system block using verilog HDL for producing Router
+In this Repository, I have worked on various system block for synthesizing and verifying ROUTER 1x3 using verilog HDL and verified using UVM